hi2p-perim/lightmetrica/README.md

 --------------------

 Dependencies which requires additional installation step.
-Specially for VS2012 environement in Windows, we offer x64 binaries in the external submodule.
+Specially for VS2012 and VS2013 environement in Windows, we offer x64 binaries in the external submodule.

 - **Boost** (1.53.0 or higher)
 - **Assimp** (3.1.1 or higher)